 It wasn’t…

-Despite how clearly “unique” these little guys are, it wasn’t until the mid 1980’s that the Federation Cynologique acknowledged finally decided to acknowledge this little breed as being unique.
-And while most fans of the Chinese Crested dog breed might think that was bad enough, the American Kennel Club didn’t get around to acknowledging this breed until 1991!
+In the early 1800s, the Chinese Crested first appeared in Europe, where it was often depicted in art and later photographs, when it finally started to become known (and appreciated) worldwide.
+Ironically, despite how clearly “unique” these little guys are, it wasn’t until the mid-1980s that the Federation Cynologique acknowledged finally recognizing this little breed as unique.
+And while most Chinese Crested dog breed fans might think that was bad enough, the American Kennel Club didn’t acknowledge this breed until 1991!

 The good news is…

-That right around the early 1990’s both organizations finally did get around to “officially” recognizing these little guys and define them as “fine boned, elegant and graceful” and agree with many of the fans of this breed who say that they have an equestrian sort of look and feel about them.
+Right around the early 1990s, both organizations finally did get around to “officially” recognizing these little guys and defining them as “fine-boned, elegant, and graceful” and agree with many of the fans of this breed who say that they have an equestrian sort of look and feel about them.

 This is because…

-Unlike many other “types” of dogs, these little guys do seem inherently graceful… and their run does somewhat resemble a trot… which is just another reason why we here at IndulgeYourPet love these little guys!
+Unlike many other “types” of dogs, these little guys seem inherently graceful… and their run does somewhat resemble a trot… which is another reason we here at IndulgeYourPet love these little guys!

 What will he look like?

-Well, if you’ve never actually seen a Chinese Crested, you’re in for a treat!
-But you should know, there are actually two different “types” of Chinese Crested.
+If you’ve never seen a Chinese Crested, you’re in for a treat!
+But you should know two different “types” of Chinese Crested.

-The first has hair on his head, around his paws and at his tail.
-Whereas, the Powderpuff has hair everywhere, and looks somewhat like a very delicate cloud.
+The first has hair on his head, around his paws, and at his tail.
+At the same time, the Powderpuff has hair everywhere and looks somewhat like a delicate cloud.
 This is because of a semi-dominant gene that can make your pup hairless.
-Weirdly, a litter by a hairless mother and father will give both hairless and Powderpuff varieties of the breed – but a litter from Powderpuff (or Puff) parents will not… In either genetic instance he will weigh no more than fifteen pounds, have tiny little paws and melt your heart.
+Weirdly, a litter by a bald mother and father will give both hairless and Powderpuff varieties of the breed – but waste from Powderpuff (or Puff) parents will not… In either genetic instance, he will weigh no more than fifteen pounds, have tiny paws, and melt your heart.

 The Crested is known for…

-Regardless of “which” kind of Chinese Crested puppy you prefer, each of these lap dogs will require some maintenance to keep the coat in shape.
-The ones who are super-furry will need all the brushing you can dedicate to it (albeit they have hypo-allergenic fur) whereas the hairless will require its own dedicated skincare routine.
+Its silky coat, silkier big ears, and even the hairless variety have some skin.
+It should be noted that, regardless of “which” kind of Chinese Crested puppy you prefer, each lap dog will require some maintenance to keep the coat in shape.
+The super-furry ones will need all the brushing you can dedicate to it (albeit they have hypo-allergenic fur), whereas the hairless ones will require a dedicated skincare routine.

 The hairless guys…

-Will also vary in color but are generally pale, and tend to suffer from terrible teeth.
-In the hairless this is considered a trait, however, in the Powderpuff it is considered a fault, so take this into account if you are buying a dog to show at competitions.
+They will also vary in color but are generally pale and tend to suffer from terrible teeth.
+In the hairless, this is considered a trait; however, in the Powderpuff, it is regarded as a fault, so consider this if you are buying a dog to show at competitions.

 Additionally…

-Your Chinese Crested will need to be bathed often enough to keep them pure and untangled, or washed delicately and then moisturized.
-The good news is that most will enjoy being bathed so it’s not going to be a terrible struggle like it can be with other types of dog breeds.
+Your Chinese Crested will need to be bathed often enough to keep them pure, untangled, washed delicately, and then moisturized.
+The good news is that most will enjoy being bathed, so it’s not going to be a terrible struggle like it can be with other types of dog breeds.

 And how will he act?